 Are Repressed Memories Ever Fake?
-'The Keepers' Calls Into Question A Common Defense
+'The Keepers' Begs The Question

 The Keepers, a new docuseries on Netflix, examines the allegations of abuse that Sister Cathy Cesnik may have uncovered before she was murdered.
 Some of the victims at the Baltimore Catholic school where Cesnik worked recovered memories of abuse by a priest at the school, Father Joseph Maskall, years after the abuse was to have taken place.
 (Maskall denied the allegations until his death.)
 The series shows that repressed memories cannot always be trusted in a court of law, but are repressed memories ever fake?
 When the priest in question was in court, the a false memory expert testified against the veracity of the recovered memories.
 This defense is common, but complicated.